dnlonme/python-course/4_classes_a_bit_advanced/README.md

 ### Properties
-What if we want to have attributes, that are calculated depending on state of the class?
+What if we want to have attributes, that are calculated depending on state of the object?

 N.B. 'state' is values of all attributes in the moment